-29.2.2.1 One city belonging to the victim is replaced by one city belonging to the player who traded him the card.
+29.2.2.1 One city belonging to the primary victim is replaced by one city belonging to the player who traded him the card.
 If the trading player has no available cities, the victim's city is eliminated.
 The player trading the card selects the city.

-29.2.2.2 If Treachery was drawn by the victim and not traded, one city belonging to that player is reduced.
+29.2.2.2 If Treachery is drawn by a player and not traded, one city belonging to that player is reduced.

-29.2.2.3 If the victim holds Diplomacy (30.15) the number if cities replaced or reduced is increased by one.
+29.2.2.3 If the primary victim of Treachery holds Diplomacy (30.15) the number of cities replaced or reduced is increased by one.